 Reading is something we love to do

 It is very important that children look at books at home and we ask you to share a story with your child every night.
 Initially your child will bring home a school book filled with a sequence of illustrations.
 This is to encourage your child to create their own story line.
-Your child’s book will be changed weekly if you have shared this at home.
-Within the adult-led phonics session, your child will be supported to learn new the letter sounds, we begin with: Ss Aa Tt Pp Ii Nn.
+Within the adult-led phonics session, your child will be supported to learn letter sounds, we begin with: ‘s, a, t, p, i, n’ sounds.
 Once your child is familiar with these sounds they will bring home a school book to challenge their phonics knowledge.

 Research has found that children in early years, who share stories and nursery rhymes with adults find it easier to learn to read.
 Please comment in the purple home-school diary about the stories you have read, as well as any other fun activities your child may have experienced outside of school.
 You can purchase a book bag from the school office.